What is Big Daddy Kane's Net Worth?

-Big Daddy Kane Net Worth: Big Daddy Kane is an American rapper who has a net worth of $500 thousand.
-Big Daddy Kane earned his net worth as a producer and rapper.
-He is widely considered to be one of the most influential and skilled MCs in Hip Hop.
+Big Daddy Kane is an American rapper and producer who has a net worth of $500 thousand.
+Big Daddy Kane is widely considered to be one of the most influential and skilled MCs in Hip Hop.
 He started his career in 1986 as a member of the rap group the Juice Crew.

 He designed his stage name from two parts.
 The Kane part came from his fascination with the martial arts flicks when he was young and the Big Daddy came from something that happened on a ski trip one time involving a young lady.